MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/apply-pattern-content.md

 ## Reliability

-[Reliability](/azure/well-architected/reliability/checklist) ensures your application can meet the commitments you make to your customers.
+Reliability ensures your application can meet the commitments you make to your customers.
+For more information, see the [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 The Modern Web App pattern uses two design patterns to improve web app reliability: queue-based load leveling and the retry pattern.
 The Queue-Based Load Leveling pattern improves message-based communication.
 The Retry pattern improves request-response communication.